 You may have the right to demand that this record is not shared with anyone who is not involved in the provision of your direct healthcare.
-If you wish to enquire further as to your rights in respect of not sharing information on this record then please contact our Data Protection Officer.
+If you wish to enquire further as to your rights in respect of not sharing information on this record then please contact the Surgery.

 Note if you do choose to opt out, you can still consent to your data being used for specific purposes.
 However, if you are happy with this use of information you do not need to do anything.
 You may however change your choice at any time.

 7. WHO WE MAY PROVIDE YOUR PERSONAL INFORMATION TO, AND WHY

 Whenever you use a health or care service, such as attending Accident & Emergency or using Community Care Services, important information about you is collected to help ensure you get the best possible care and treatment.
 This information may be passed to other approved organisations where there is a legal basis, to help with planning services, improving care, research into developing new treatments and preventing illness.
 All of this helps in providing better care to you and your family and future generations.
 However, as explained in this privacy notice, confidential information about your health and care is only used in this way where allowed by law and would never be used for any other purpose without your clear and explicit consent.

 We may pass your personal information on to the following people or organisations, because these organisations may require your information to assist them in the provision of your direct healthcare needs.
 It, therefore, may be important for them to be able to access your information in order to ensure they may properly deliver their services to you: